lokinell/docker-ci-sandbox/README.md

     fig build {service}

 and then proceed with steps to start the service (see above).

+To perform an action (create, start, stop etc) on the whole setup use the above commands without `{service}`, for example

+    fig up -d

 Upload bundles for Jenkins build tools